yousraahmed/Marathon-Races-Exploratory-Data-Project/README.md

-### Ultra-Marathon Races Analysis

-This project provides an in-depth examination of athlete performance metrics across various races, with a specific focus on seasonal variations.
-Using the comprehensive dataset from [Kaggle's Big Dataset of Ultra Marathon Running](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633), the project embarks on a detailed exploration of how average speeds of athletes fluctuate throughout the year.
-The analysis involves several key steps, including meticulous data cleaning, feature engineering to categorize races by seasons, and statistical aggregation to identify performance trends.
-The dataset is processed using Python, with libraries such as pandas for data manipulation and matplotlib for creating insightful visualizations.
-Through this detailed analysis, the project aims to provide valuable insights for athletes, coaches, and sports analysts to optimize training schedules, plan races strategically, and ultimately enhance performance outcomes.
+**Ultra Marathon Running Analysis Project**

+This project analyzes a comprehensive dataset on ultra marathon runners, providing insights into various aspects of these endurance events.
+The dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633), includes detailed information on race times, participant demographics, and environmental conditions.
+Key features of this project include:

+- **Data Cleaning and Preprocessing**: Ensuring the dataset is ready for analysis by handling missing values, normalizing data, and feature engineering.
+- **Exploratory Data Analysis (EDA)**: Visualizing trends and patterns in ultra marathon performance across different races and demographic groups.
+- **Insights and Recommendations**: Providing actionable insights for runners, coaches, and event organizers to improve training and race planning.

+By leveraging this rich dataset, the project aims to enhance the understanding of ultra marathon running dynamics and contribute valuable findings to the endurance sports community.